 Most standalone dental plans work the same way.
 They’ll have a monthly premium (usually between $25 and $50 per month) along with an annual deductible (usually between $50 and $100 per year).

 Typically, preventive care services such as routine check-ups and cleanings are fully covered 1 or 2 times per year, depending on your plan.
 After you meet your deductible, your plan should pay a percentage of costs towards minor and major services – such as fillings, crowns, and periodontal work.

 Your age or health status should not be much of an issue when getting dental coverage.
 However, premiums for these plans typically increase with age.
 You can usually join at any time.

 Dental Discount Loyalty Plans: Many dental offices accept discount plans instead of insurance.
 Signing up with a dental discount plan for a minimal cost may give you steep savings on dental work.

 Routine Care: Pay out-of-pocket or with a garden variety dental plan.
 For well under $1 a day, you can enjoy a high level of coverage.
 Popular brands include Delta Dental, Humana, and AARP.

 Medicaid and Clinics: Local programs are a vital part of Medicare dental coverage.
-Over half of states offer Medicaid dental coverage that complements Medicare’s dental gap.
+Over half of states offer Medicaid dental coverage to dually-eligible Medicare patients (ie, those who are eligible for both Medicare and Medicaid) that complements Medicare’s dental gap.
 Dental schools and health clinics are also experienced in handling Medicare patients.
 Local programs for seniors are not equipped to handle medical emergencies, but can offer you oral care help.